What is a cosigner for a loan: Pros and cons of cosigning a loan

 While being a cosign increases your financial risks, it also comes with potential advantages you should know about.
 For example, if your child recently graduated college without an established credit profile, being the cosigner can help them qualify for a car loan and get on their feet.

-Here are the pros of cosigning a loan.
+Here are the pros of using a cosigner.

-- Increases the chances of qualifying for the loan.
-Using a cosigner is a great way to strengthen your loan application especially when you have a limited income, don’t have a credit history, or with a low credit score.
+• It helps you qualify for the loan.
+Using a cosigner is a great way to strengthen your loan application, especially when you have a limited income, no credit history, or a low credit score.

-- Better loan terms.
-Using a cosigner adds value to your application and a chance to negotiate for better loan terms.
+• Better loan terms.
+Using a cosigner adds value to your application and allows you to negotiate for better loan terms.

-When you cosign a loan, you are agreeing to pay back the loan if the primary borrower does not pay it back.
+When you cosign a loan, you agree to pay it back if the primary borrower does not.
 That is why it is critical to be careful when cosigning a loan to avoid financial hardships and straining your relationships.

 Here are the cons of cosigning a loan and what to expect.

-- Potential for strained relationship.
+• Potential for strained relationship.
 Cosigning loans is one of the biggest causes of strained relationships.
-If the primary borrower fails to pay off the loan, the responsibilities shift to the cosigner and many people are usually unhappy about it leading to strained relationships.
+If the primary borrower fails to pay off the loan, the responsibilities shift to the cosigner, and many people are usually unhappy about this, leading to strained relationships.

-- The risk of lowering your credit score.
-Cosigning a loan means that any missed payments might also get reported on your credit reports.
+• The risk of lowering your credit score.
+Cosigning a loan means that any missed payments might also be reported to your credit reports.
 Additionally, cosigning a loan might increase your debt-to-income ratio.
 All these factors can potentially lower your credit score.

 How do you qualify for a loan without a cosigner?

-If you recently got denied for a loan but don’t have a cosigner, you might still qualify for a loan.
-Here are a few strategies to get the loan without a cosigner.
+If you recently got denied for a loan but don’t have a cosigner, you might still qualify.
+Here are a few strategies for getting the loan without a cosigner.

-- Get a secured loan.
-Secured loans are a type of loans where a collateral is required to qualify.
-Lenders accept all kinds of assets for collateral such as a car, property, or cash.
+• Get a secured loan.
+Secured loans are loans for which collateral is required to qualify.
+Lenders accept all kinds of assets as collateral, such as a car, property, or cash.

-- Find a different lender.
-Just because one lender denied you a loan, does not mean all lenders will reject your loan application.
+• Find a different lender.
+Just because one lender denied you a loan does not mean all lenders will reject your application.
 One of the best ways to qualify for loans without a cosigner is to shop around.
 Try online lenders such as online banks and credit unions.

 What are my responsibilities when I cosign the loan?